bwoodsend/hirola/README.rst

 A ``hirola.HashTable`` is to ``dict`` what ``numpy.array`` is to ``list``.
 By imposing some constraints, vectorising, and translating into C, the speed can be improved dramatically.
-These constraints are:
+For hirola, these constraints are:

 * Keys must all be of the same predetermined type and size.
-* The maximum size of a table must be chosen in advance.
+* The maximum size of a table must be chosen in advance and managed explicitly.
 * To get any performance boost, operations should be done in bulk.
 * Elements can not be removed.